hyperspy/hyperspy/doc/user_guide/model.rst

 Models are defined by adding individual functions (components in HyperSpy's terminology) to a :py:class:`~.model.BaseModel` instance.
-Those individual components are then summed to create the final model function that can be fitted to the data, optionally using bounds and weights.
+Those individual components are then summed to create the final model function that can be fitted to the data, by adjusting the free parameters of the individual components.

 Models can be created and fit to experimental data in both one and two dimensions i.e. spectra and images respectively.
 Most of the syntax is